About campaigns

 A sub-audience typically represents a set of users for which you have a better understanding of marketing preferences and will receive more specific messaging as part of the campaign.
 For example, you might split a spring sale email campaign by product affinity so you can send out an email showcasing shorts to customers with a high affinity for shorts and another email advertising t-shirts to customers with a high affinity for t-shirts.

 A sub-audience enables you to measure the performance of individual communications in a campaign.
 For example, you can see how the shorts sub-audience email performed as compared to the t-shirts sub-audience email within the same campaign.
-Each sub-audience can be configured to use its own control and recipient groups, providing even greater control and flexibility.
+Each sub-audience can be configured to use its own control and treatment groups, providing even greater control and flexibility.

 Timing and launch dates